7kayoh/hander/README.md

 # Hander
 Simple and open sourced hand-to utility, for your roleplay game's needs.

-## Warning!
-This project is still under construction, expect unfinished feature and poorly formatted code!

-## What's not done

-- List fetching
-- Actual design for the interface
-- Basically the UI
-- Yep, it's the UI
-- Not even functional yet
-- Just a prototype, for now.

 ## Getting Started
 To build the place from scratch, use: